-In this section, we specify our optimized layerwise approximation (OLA) framework to apply the generalized distribution-aware approximation $P_{\mu,\sigma^2}[d;f](x)$ and the optimized degree from the result of dynamic programming $\mathbf{D}(N_L,N_K)$ in practical inference.
+In this section, we specify our optimized layerwise approximation (OLA) framework to apply the generalized distribution-aware approximation $P_{\phi}[d;f](x)$ and the optimized degree from the result of dynamic programming $\mathbf{D}(N_L,N_K)$ in practical inference.
 We outline the entire OLA method in Section \ref{subsec:flow}.
 Additionally, we provide detailed explanations on how the degree search space $\mathcal{S}$ and discretization unit $\nu$ are determined in Section \ref{subsec:searchspace}.
 We also provide the fine-tuning of the approximate polynomial, which we refer to as the \textit{scaled distribution-aware approximation technique}, in Section \ref{subsec:scaledapp}.